radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 In that situation, RADIUS requests MAY be retransmitted to another server that is known to be part of the same pool.

 [^what_is_a_server_2]: TODO: Destination IP addr and port may be bad, but what is a server's identity?

-## Malformed Packets and Unknown clients

-The RADIUS specifications say that an implementation should "silently discard" a packet in a number of circumstances.
-This action has no further consequences for UDP based transports, as the "next" packet is completely independent of the previous one.

-When TLS is used as transport, decoding the "next" packet on a connection depends on the proper decoding of the previous packet.
-As a result the behavior with respect to discarded packets has to change.

-Implementations of this specification SHOULD tread the "silently discard" texts in the RADIUS specification referenced above as "silently discard and close the connection".
-That is, the implementation SHOULD send a TLS close notification and the underlying TCP connection MUST be closed if any of the following circumstances are seen:

-* Connection from an unknown client
-* Packet where the RADIUS "Length" field is less than the minimum RADIUS packet length
-* Packet where the RADIUS "Length" field is more than the maximum RADIUS packet length
-* Packet where an Attribute "Length" field has the value of zero or one (0 or 1)
-* Packet where the attributes do not exactly fill the packet
-* Packet where the Request Authenticator fails validation (where validation is required)
-* Packet where the Response Authenticator fails validation (where validation is required)
-* Packet where the Message-Authenticator attribute fails validation (when it occurs in a packet)

-After applying the above rules, there are still two situations where the previous specifications allow a packet to be "silently discarded" upon receipt:

-* Packet with an invalid code field
-* Response packets that do not match any outstanding request

-In these situations, the TCP connections MAY remain open, or they MAY be closed, as an implementation choice.
-However, the invalid packet MUST be silently discarded.

-These requirements reduce the possibility for a misbehaving client or server to wreak havoc on the network.

 ## TCP Applications Are Not UDP Applications